Toshimichi0915/PacketAnalyzer/README.md

 4. Allows you to see all packets in chronological order

 ### Commands
-/monitor &lt;playername&gt; - Toggles packet analyzation
+/monitor &lt;playername&gt; - Toggles packet analysis

 /frame - Shows graphical interfaces